qrisp.QuantumCircuit.statevector_array#

 - numpy.ndarray

-The statevector of this circuit.
+The statevector of this circuit in big-endian order.

 Examples